 Volkswagen ID.4 electric SUV 2021: specs, pictures and on-sale date

-The Volkswagen ID.4 is now on sale in the UK, priced from £37,800 after the Plug-in Car Grant.
-It's the second model to be released by the company's 'ID' electric sub-brand after the ID.3 hatchback; both are based on the company's 'MEB' electric-car platform, which also underpins the closely related Skoda Enyaq iV family SUV.
-The first ID.4s are expected to arrive in UK showrooms in March.
+The Volkswagen ID.4 is now on sale in the UK, starting at £40,800.
+It's the second model to be released by the company's 'ID' electric sub-brand after the ID.3 hatchback; both are based on the company's 'MEB' electric-car platform, which also underpins the Skoda Enyaq iV family SUV.

 The ID.4 is set to be Volkswagen's first 'global' electric car, with production and sales happening in Europe, the US and China.
 A larger Volkswagen ID.6 electric SUV is in the works, too.
 Volkswagen makes the same 'carbon neutral at the point of handover' guarantee for the ID.4 as it does for the ID.3, with emissions arising from the car's production at the Zwickau factory either eliminated or offset by the company.
 For our full verdict on the ID.4, make sure to read our in-depth review.

 Volkswagen ID.4 electric motor, battery, performance, charging and range

 Like the ID.3, the ID.4 will eventually be available with a range of drivetrains, offering different combinations of price, battery size, range and performance.
 For now, the ID.4 is offered exclusively with a 201bhp electric motor, delivering a 0-62mph time of 8.5 seconds and a top speed of 99mph.